03 July 2018

 Web developer’s guide to the mobile development galaxy 2/2

-So, you’ve read the first part of Web developer’s guide to the mobile development galaxy and you already know the basics.
+So, you’ve read the first part of the Web developer’s guide to the mobile development galaxy and you already know the basics.
 You have a concrete idea for your app and you’re ready to give instructions to the design team.
 You know the difference between iOS and Android functionality, and how a mobile app UI doesn’t equal a web UI.
 You’ve also come to terms with why, in the long run, a dedicated app will be more beneficial than a hybrid one.
 Now it’s time to complete the process and make your business idea a reality.

 The first question your development team will ask is “which version of the mobile system should we target?”.
 And the worst answer you can give is “all of them”.
 It’s just not possible.
 You should target the most popular ones.
 Stats for Android versions and for iOS versions can be checked online.
 On Android, you should target the earliest version with most users, while on iOS, it’s usually the latest one or the one before that, at most.

 Why isn’t it possible to target the remaining 7% of the market?
 Because, in most cases, those old devices aren’t even supported by the development tools – it’s impossible to use them for testing.
 In addition, adapting your app to many OS versions will cost you, and I’m not talking only about the money for support.
-Imagine all those shiny new APIs which can handle complex tasks in a few lines of code.
+Imagine all those shiny new APIs that can handle complex tasks in a few lines of code.
 Now imagine abandoning those APIs and writing the code by hand just to support some old phone which might be used in a country you won’t even target.
 Doesn’t sound very appealing, does it?

 Spend some time to determine the minimal version of your app as it’ll impact the architecture.
 The architecture itself can change with every new SDK version, with every list of available stock components or support for the newest hardware and OS functionality.
-Of course, when you decide to outsource the mobile development, these technical details will be handled by your mobile team.
+Of course, when you decide to outsource mobile development, these technical details will be handled by your mobile team.
 Nevertheless, you should provide them with a clear starting point – a minimal version depending on your goals and the project timeline.

 You could target only the current version of the iOS and still end up supporting 90% of the market when you finish the MVP of our app.
 Or, it could be cheaper to do it on the latest version and skip 27% of the market, but only for a few months until users catch up.
 Plus, supporting such apps costs less because the differences between the current OS version and the next one will be smaller than e.g. an OS from three years ago.